Rajpratik71/linux-manPages/iceauth.md

        iceauth [ -f authfile ] [ -vqib ] [ command arg ... ]

 DESCRIPTION
        The  iceauth program is used to edit and display the authorization information used in connecting with ICE.
 This program is usually used to extract authorization records from one machine and merge them in on another (as is the case when using remote logins or granting access to other users).
-Commands  (described  below)  may be entered interac‐ tively, on the iceauth command line, or in scripts.
+Commands (described below) may be entered interactively, on the iceauth command line, or in scripts.

 OPTIONS
        -f authfile  Name of the authority file to use.
 Will default to